martin-sicho/genui-docker/README.md

 ## Prerequisites

 1. So far this app and its components are intended to be deployed on Linux hosts and deployments on Windows were not tested, but should be possible after some adjustments.
 Please, let us know your experience on the issue tracker.
 2. You will need to install [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/).
-If you want to take advantage of NVIDIA GPUs installed on your system, you will also need to setup the `nvidia-container-runtime` on your host (see *Enabling GPUs in Docker* below).
+If you want to take advantage of NVIDIA GPUs installed on your system, you will also need to setup the `nvidia-container-runtime` on your host (see *[Enabling GPUs in Docker](#Enabling GPUs in Docker)* below).
 3. If you want to deploy using an HTTPS certificate, you will have to place the certificate and the key in the `${REPO_ROOT}/config/nginx/certs/` directory.
 The names of the files should be consistent with the hostname on which you are deploying the *genui-main* services.
 For testing, you can easily generate a temporary unsigned certificate with `openssl`.
-For example, if you are deploying the application for testing on `localhost`, you would generate the key like this:
+For example, if you are deploying the application on your `localhost`, you would generate the key like this:

    ```bash
    # run in ${REPO_ROOT}